 Located in the heart of Texas, San Antonio is known for its historic charm.
 With plenty of green spaces and outdoor attractions, you could happily spend a whole day exploring outside without spending any money.
 Stroll the stone paths of San Antonio’s River Walk, tour The Alamo, and pick out the perfect picnic spot in the 343-acre Brackenridge Park.

-You can find three-star hotels located right downtown for under $100 per night, like the spacious Home2 Suites by Hilton.
+Where to Stay: You can find three-star hotels located right downtown for under $200 per night, like the spacious Home2 Suites by Hilton.

 Louisville should be on the bucket list of any bourbon lover.
 It’s the official start of the Kentucky Bourbon Trail, and it’s home to more bars and distilleries than you can count.
 Sip your way through the original Bourbon Trail and then get started on the Urban Bourbon Experience (a tour through Louisville’s micro-distilleries, craft cocktail destinations, and other attractions).